 The winter months tend to experience average highs around fifty degrees Fahrenheit and lows that tend not to dip below freezing.
 In general, winters can be mild here compared to other spots in northern Italy.

-Alba does experience rainfall during the year.
-The rainiest seasons for the city usually occur in spring and fall.
-Although summer can sometimes feel a bit humid, it is not considered to be a season with a lot of rainfall.
-Snowfall can occur at times during the winter, but when it does snow it is usually at levels less than half an inch.
+The rainiest seasons in Alba usually occur in spring and fall.
+Although summer can sometimes feel a bit humid, it is not considered to be a season with much rainfall.
+Snowfall can occur at times during the winter, but when it does snow it is usually at levels of less than half an inch.

 WHEN IN ALBA

-The fertile and hilly areas of the city combined with the nearby Tanaro River make Alba the perfect location for a winery.
-In fact, the town is thought to be home to more than two hundred wineries that cultivate and produce locally made wine.
-In short, this city feels tailor made for wandering the roads of the countryside to enjoy a different wine tasting for every meal, and even the times in between.
+The fertile and hilly areas of the city combined with the nearby Tanaro River make Alba the perfect location for wineries.
+In fact, the town and the surrounding area host more than two hundred wineries that cultivate and produce locally made wine.
+In short, this city feels tailor made for wandering the roads of the countryside to enjoy a different wine tasting for every meal, and even in between meals.

-Many of the wines made in Alba are considered to be some of the finest in Italy.
+Many of the wines made in Alba are considered to be among the finest in Italy.
 Some of the more frequently requested DOC wines from the area are Nebbiolo, Barbera, and Dolcetto.
 Popular DOCG wines of Alba are Moscato, Barbaresco, and Barolo.

 "Hi, we are having a wonderful time.
 All has worked wonderfully, loved the cooking school!"